BARCO INDUSTRIES, INC.

 Markings used on some Pulaski Tools made by the BARCO INDUSTRIES of Pennsylvania.

-Stampings used on various Pulaski Tools.
+These stampings shown have been observed on various Pulaski Tools.
 FSS stands for Forest Service Supply.

 B